 When it comes to major purchases, there’s nothing more exciting than buying a new home.
-The new home search is filled with plenty of decisions and “watch outs.”
+The search is filled with plenty of decisions and “watch-outs.”
 However, most new home buyers rarely think about pests.
 Pest problems can be lurking beneath the surface – and knowing what to look for could help you avoid expensive repairs and treatments after you’ve signed on the dotted line.

-Even more scary: pests including cockroaches, mice, rats, stinging pests, and fire ants can have serious human health impacts, ranging from allergies and asthma to life-threatening stings.
-Others, such as bed bugs, can bite and be extremely costly to eliminate.
+Even more scary: pests including cockroaches, mice, rats, stinging insects, and fire ants can have serious human health risks, ranging from allergies and asthma to pathogen transmission and life-threatening stings.
+Other pests, such as bed bugs, can bite and be extremely costly to eliminate.

-Pests are experts at hiding and often choose to infest areas that are out of the way or even hidden from view.
-Although spotting pests may be difficult, warning signs are often in plain sight.
+Pests are experts at hiding and often choose to infest areas that are out of the way or even hidden from view such as attics and crawl spaces.
+Although spotting pests–from wildlife and bats to termites, rodents and other creepy crawlies–may be difficult, warning signs are often in plain sight.
 Here are a few that you can look for when touring potential new homes.

 - Look for live or dead insects

 - Openings or gaps on the exterior of the home could give insects easy access – look for anything larger than ¼-inch

 - Don’t forget the yard: large ant mounds could signal fire ants

 - Stinging pests nests attached to the home or in the yard; look up in high trees, under overhangs on the structure, etc.; some nests may not be active, but you could ask to have anything removed that makes you uncomfortable

 - Subterranean termites build mud tubes on the foundation, basement walls, and crawl spaces